rnag/dataclass-wizard/docs/common_use_cases/wizard_mixins.rst

 classes that might prove to be quite convenient to use.

-Class: `JSONPyWizard`
+:class:`JSONPyWizard`
 ~~~~~~~~~~~~~~~~~~~~~

-A subclass of `JSONWizard` that disables the default key transformation behavior,
+A subclass of :class:`JSONWizard` that disables the default key transformation behavior,
 ensuring that keys are not transformed during JSON serialization (e.g., no ``camelCase`` transformation).

 .. code-block:: python3